-When you’re planning a trip away or simply a prolonged period out of the house, you need to think about how this will affect your dog.
+When you plan a trip away or simply a prolonged period out of the house, you need to think about how this will affect your dog.
 Dogs are incredibly sociable animals and love human contact, so seeing their owner leaving, even just for a few hours, can trigger anxiety.
-This is relatively normal but can be more extreme in some dogs or if it’s for a longer period of time, so it’s best to do a little prep work before you go away to make sure your dog is as relaxed as possible.
+This is relatively normal but can be more extreme in some dogs, or if it’s for a longer period of time, so it’s best to do a little prep work before you go away to make sure your dog is as relaxed as possible.

 This forethought can make all the difference to keeping your four-legged friend cool, calm and collected whilst you’re not there.
 Although this definitely doesn’t mean they won’t miss you or that you won’t get a very warm welcome on your return!